ChanthMiao/ghc-wiki-mirror/commentary/compiler/recompilation-avoidance.md

 - Interface files have an up to date ABI hash for the corresponding module
   - A changed ABI hash is a necessary but not sufficient condition for recompilation of modules that depend on this module.
-- With !931 Interface files have an up to date list of home model dependencies (see `dep_mods` of `HscTypes.Dependencies`.
-  - This is important for ghci's linker to load all necessary modules (see #16511).

 ### Example